Chalukyas of Lata: History

 Barappa, the dynasty's first ruler, is identified as a general of the Western Chalukya king Tailapa II.
 He might have been made the governor of the Lata region by Tailapa.
-According to Merutunga's Prabandha-Chintamani, Barapa and the ruler of Sapadalaksha (the Chahamana king Vigraharaja II) once simultaneously attacked Gujarat.
-Mularaja, the Chaulukya king of Gujarat, asked the Sapadalaksha ruler not to attack him until he dealt with Barapa.
-He then defeated Barapa, which prompted the Sapadalaksha king to flee Gujarat.
+According to Merutunga's Prabandha-Chintamani, Barappa and the ruler of Sapadalaksha (the Chahamana king Vigraharaja II) once simultaneously attacked Gujarat.
+Mularaja, the Chaulukya king of Gujarat, asked the Sapadalaksha ruler not to attack him until he dealt with Barappa.
+He then defeated Barappa, which prompted the Sapadalaksha king to flee Gujarat.
 Since Merutunga was from Gujarat, this account may be biased.
 The Chahamana chroniclers claim that Vigraharaja defeated Mularaja, and marched up to Bhrigukachchha, where he constructed a temple dedicated to his family deity Ashapura.
-According to one theory, Vigraharaja II allied with Barapa, and helped him achieve independence.
+According to one theory, Vigraharaja II allied with Barappa, and helped him achieve independence.

 According to Hemachandra's Dvyashraya Kavya, Mularaja's son Chamundaraja invaded Lata, and killed Barappa.
 Barappa's son Gogi-raja may have revived the family's rule in the Lata region.
 But, by 1074 CE, the dynasty appears to have been vanquished by the Chaulukyas of Gujarat.